imxrt-rs/imxrt-hal/CONTRIBUTING.md

 ### RAL

 The `imxrt-ral` crate is auto-generated from the checked-in SVD files, available in `imxrt-ral/svd`.
-Note that the RAL source files are not checked into source control.
+Note that the auto-generated RAL source files are not checked into git.
 They're ignored so that developers are not encouraged to directly modify the Rust source files.
 If we modified the files directly, the changes might be lost the next time we auto-generate the RAL crate.

 To generate the RAL,

 - Install Python 3, if you don't already have it.
 You'll need at least Python 3.6.
 - Install the Python dependencies needed to generate the RAL: `pip3 install --user svdtools`.
 Alternatively, use the rules in the RAL's `Makefile` to create a virtual environment with the necessary dependencies: `make venv update-venv && source venv/bin/activate`.
 - Run `make` in the `imxrt-ral` directory: `cd imxrt-ral; make; cd ..;`.
-The auto-generation script might generate many warnings; that's OK right now.
+The auto-generation script might generate warnings; that's OK.

 If everything went well, you should find that the `imxrt-ral/src` directory is populated with Rust files.
+The RAL can build by itself: `cd imxrt-ral && cargo build --features imxrt1062`.

 The RAL doesn't change too frequently.
 But, if you add an SVD patch, you'll need to re-generate the RAL to realize the change.
 Keep an eye on pull requests that mention a RAL change; those changes may indicate a need to re-generate the RAL.